All Case studies of the DCED Standard for RM

 Business Training and Skills Development:

 - Using the DCED Standard in ILO SCORE, 2015.
-This short discussion paper suggests five lessons from the use of the DCED Standard in ILO SCORE, and the recent audit of ILO SCORE India.
+This short discussion paper suggests five lessons from the use of the DCED Standard in ILO SCORE, and the audit of ILO SCORE India.

 - Tractor leasing, DFID/PrOpCom Nigeria, 2011: This case shows how all the elements of the Standard have been integrated into activities.
 It illustrates the translation of results chains, with projected impacts, into a measurement plan.
 Also see their assessment of systemic change brought by this programme.